Check out our PostgreSQL Hosting page to learn more about the fully managed Bring Your Own Cloud (BYOC) solution.

 - Start your trial on the ScaleGrid Console

-- Select PostgreSQL, your cloud provider, and then Bring Your Own Cloud on the Getting Started page to create a new AWS, GCP Azure Cloud Profile.
+- Select PostgreSQL, your cloud provider, and then Bring Your Own Cloud on the Getting Started page to create a new AWS, GCP, Azure or OCI Cloud Profile.

 All Bring Your Own Cloud (BYOC) plans must have a Cloud Profile created before you can create your deployment.
 This process takes only a couple minutes to set up, and you can create one for these cloud providers: